pls-rs/pls/docs/features/colors.md

 computers is via text, colors make a lot of difference.
 Modern terminals can display as many as 256-colors and `pls` can make use of every one of them!

+In most cases, `pls` uses the standard color of the language for source code files.

 ## Configurations

 `pls` comes with